LittleD3092/My-Vault/Computer Networks/Control Plane.md

 	- The cost of a path is $c(x_1, x_2) + c(x_2, x_3) + \dots + c(x_{p - 1}, x_p)$.
 - We want to find the **least-cost path**.

+Based on the information required to use the algorithm, there are two types:

+- **Centralized routing algorithm**: Requires complete, global knowledge about the network.
+- **Decentralized routing algorithm**:

 ---

 參考資料: